pbugnion/pascalbugnion.net/src/note-content/slack-makes-for-better-leaders.md

 So next time you sign up to do just that one extra thing, or next time you think you can’t possibly delegate that task, consider the cost: feeling time affluent will make you more present, make better decisions and lead to happier teams.

-*I'd love to hear feedback on this post.
-[Contact me](/contact) on [Twitter](https://twitter.com/pascalbugnion) or via email and let me know what was helpful and what wasn't.*

 *Thanks to [Padmini Pyapali](https://smallbigideas.substack.com/) for feedback on the draft, and to my colleagues at [Faculty](https://faculty.ai) for inspiring the narrative.*

-[^1]: The study is reported in Darley, John M., and C. Daniel Batson. ‘“From Jerusalem to Jericho”: A Study of Situational and Dispositional Variables in Helping Behavior’.
-Journal of Personality and Social Psychology 27, no. 1 (1973): 100–108. https://doi.org/10.1037/h0034449.
-I first heard about it in the excellent Happiness Lab podcast.

-[^2]: Kasser, Tim, and Kennon M. Sheldon.
-‘Time Affluence as a Path toward Personal Happiness and Ethical Business Practice: Empirical Evidence from Four Studies’.
-Journal of Business Ethics 84, no. 2 (1 January 2009): 243–55. https://doi.org/10.1007/s10551-008-9696-1.

-[^3]: Credit for that phrase goes to Cal Newport in this [deep questions podcast](https://www.calnewport.com/podcast/), episode 35.